-He and his wife, Nancy, have two children, Scott and Stephanie, and reside in the Valley.
+He and his wife, Nancy, have 2 children, Scott and Stephanie, and reside in the Valley.

-Enters his second season as D-backs' television analyst on FOX Sports Arizona broadcasts after returning to the organization in 2013...was the club's original analyst from 1998-2000.
+Is in his sixth season as D-backs' television analyst on FOX Sports Arizona broadcasts after returning to the organization in 2013...was the club's original analyst from 1998-2000.

-Spent eight seasons as an analyst for Chicago Cubs games from 2005-12.
+Spent 8 seasons as an analyst for Chicago Cubs games from 2005-12.

 Has served as an analyst for TBS during the postseason and has worked three World Series, two All-Star Games and numerous Division Series and League Championship Series in the booth.